allegheny-computer-science-201-f2020/lab05/writing/report.md

 - Image interface,
 - type switch.

 Your program should use the concepts listed above for a specific task or several tasks and it should output something demonstrating the use of these concepts.
 It should not closely resemble the examples provided in the tutorial or found online.
-The program does not need to be complicated or implement a specific application - in this part of the lab, you are just extending your knowledge of composite types in Go.
+The program should not just randomly use the concepts above with no specific goal, again, it should accomplish a specific tasks.
+The program does not need to be complicated, however it should contain *at least 60 lines of code*.

 TODO: Describe your implemented program and how you used the required components.
 Provide the output of your program using a code block.